kb1vc/SoDaRadio/README.md

 SoDaRadio does not yet run on any other hardware platform.

-SoDaRadio has been built on both Fedora and Ubuntu releases.
-There is no particular reason that it couldn't run on any Linux release that is clean enough to compile and run the UHD utilities that come with the Ettus software.
+SoDaRadio has been built on both Fedora 28 and Ubuntu 18.04 releases.
+There is no particular reason that it couldn't run on any Linux release that is clean enough to compile and run the UHD utilities that come with the Ettus software and that supports Qt5.7 or later.

 Interested in more detail?
 Take a look at the [documentation here](docs/index.html).  ["SoDa -- A Multimode VHF/UHF Software Defined Radio"](papers/SoDa_EasternVHF_2014.pdf) was presented at the 40th Eastern VHF/UHF Conference in 2014.